blizzardfinnegan/accuracyOverLife/WACPNotes.md

     - Mode:      ????
     - Method:    IR
     - Temp:      Temp (float) in kelvin, followed by a 16-bit unsigned int containing status bits

----

-## Main.c breakdown

-Open serial connection
-wait for the device to be connected print menu
-- disconnect:               send prebuilt disconnect message
-- get device description:   Send message Family Device, Genus Request, Species Device CRST SpGET DeviceDescription
-- Get temperature:          send message family temp, genus request, species TEMP CRST SpGET Temp
-- Send respiration status:  irrelevant submenu
-- Send ACK
-- Send NAK
-- Send NAK w/ message

-## Serial communication server breakdown

-Connect: Contains all the serial port settings
-SendMessage: Takes in a buffer of data, which is then flushed to the serial adapter
-StartClient: async write/reads.
-See here for read parsing

-## WACP Parser function

-Takes in a buffer of data, along with who sent the message, and how long the current packet is

-Make sure the buffer contains at least a packet header before trying to parse.

-Check that the preamble is `0x17 0x01 0x0C` (CTL_W, CTL_A, CTL_L)

-Read in a 32-bit int from the buffer, just after the preamble.
-This is how long the packet is.
-Check this against the buffer's actual size

-    check the packet's CRC

-    check the preamble (yes we do this twice, but its in a different function this time)

-    return the length of the enclosed message

-if we can unwrap the message safely, pass it to the message handler

-    read in a 32-bit int (message class ID), shift right 16

-    if FmTRAP [parse]

-    else shift pointer past the object size and encryption byte, pass object to RecvMessage